Child Custody Attorneys

 When deciding on child custody, the court will consider the child’s best interests.
 To determine what is in the child’s best interest, the child’s needs will be evaluated, along with the ability of both parents to meet those needs.
 Factors such as medical health, mental health, financial situation, stability, work schedules, history of abuse, and more will be assessed.
 A child may be able to express their own input on the custody agreement if they are old enough.

-The Parenting Plan & Making Modifications
+The Parenting Plan and Making Modifications

 If you are on amicable terms with the other parent and intend to co-parent together, you can propose a parenting plan outlining the parenting time and parental responsibilities you want to share.